The Ultimate Guide to Hiring Virtual Assistants in 2025

 • You don't want more people to manage

 Account managers work with you to document processes and train the virtual assistants on client systems before the engagement.
 The assistants show up ready to contribute on day one.
-Client feedback goes to the account manager who coaches and supports the assistant.
+Client feedback is given to the account manager, who coaches and supports the assistant.

 Most also offer backup assistants to step in if the primary one is absent.
 They focus solely on virtual admins and have dialed-in best practices to deliver predictable results.
 This can be another way to access specialized services, but the agency may not be able to give you expert guidance in finding a virtual executive assistant.